You are here

 PIERRE, S.D. – There is a place in South Dakota that combines interesting terrain with eerie legends.
 Sica* Hollow State Park, in the northeastern corner of the state, is one of South Dakota’s Great Places.

 PIERRE, S.D. – There is a unique place in South Dakota that combines rugged limestone cliffs, rushing waterfalls, and a forest-lined creek.
-Spearfish Canyon in the Black Hills has been a long time Great Place in South Dakota.
+Spearfish Canyon in the Black Hills has long been a Great Place in South Dakota.

 PIERRE, S.D. – One of South Dakota’s Great Places is the second largest state park in America, home to one of the world’s largest publicly-owned bison herds, and known for interesting landscapes.
 It is Custer State Park, located in the Black Hills of South Dakota.